matejabogdanovic/News-App/README.md

 ### 3. Install dependencies

-Use npm or yarn to install the required packages:
+Use npm to install the required packages:

 ```sh
 npm install